We may earn affiliate commissions for the recommended products. Learn more.

 In a tight race between two top VPNs of 2025, NordVPN takes the lead over Surfshark.
 Both providers are excellent choices, but NordVPN edges ahead with a few key advantages that set it apart.

-When it comes to security and privacy, both Surfshark and NordVPN are comparable, and both can guarantee full protection and anonymity.
+When it comes to security and privacy, Surfshark and NordVPN are comparable, and both can guarantee full protection and anonymity.
 A key differentiator is NordVPN’s jurisdiction in Panama, a privacy-friendly location outside of international surveillance alliances.
 While Surfshark, based in the Netherlands, also maintains a strict no-logs policy with independent audits, NordVPN’s legal framework provides additional reassurance for users prioritizing privacy.

 FAQ